Family Medicine Residency Program

 - Strong hospital support: Our parent institution values the contributions of the residency program and has consistently given us the financial and political support we've needed.
 In this era of shrinking health care dollars, our facility, equipment and personnel needs are consistently met.

 - Medical technology: We've stayed responsibly ahead of the curve with procedures.
-Residents can get experience with upper and lower endoscopies, exercise treadmill testing, OB ultrasound and a long list of other office and hospital procedures.
+Residents can get experience with upper and lower endoscopies, exercise treadmill testing, OB ultrasound, musculoskeletal ultrasound and a long list of other office and hospital procedures.
 We have a state-of-the-art electronic health record, too!

 - Family support: While academically rigorous, our program places high value on the health and growth of families within the program.
 We have many informal get-togethers, and there are many regular social gatherings for all to enjoy.
 Whether single or married, family time is important and the residency strives to keep our "family" healthy and happy.